ConverterHQ

 Why convert Xfig to MOS?

-Convert to MOS when maintaining compatibility with Leaf-originated capture files or preserving source material from medium-format studio workflows.
+Choose MOS as target when maintaining compatibility with Leaf-originated capture files or preserving source material from medium-format studio workflows.

 What changes when converting Xfig to MOS?